gardaa/Ptracer-tutorial/ptracer/step3.md

 The context method of the ptracer module is used as a context manager to enable tracing of system calls made within the block of code.\
 The callback function is called each time a system call is made, and it prints the name of the call, its arguments, and its result.\
 The open function is called once to open the /dev/null file in binary write mode.\
-Ww now write ths code in the file we created in the first step
+We now write ths code in the file we created in the first step
 ```
 echo "import traceback\n
 import ptracer\n